- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 How long can a tooth infection go untreated?

 There is no time frame here.
 A dental abscess is something you should treat right away.
-If you note any symptoms, don’t wait, as it can become more dangerous and cause more damage.
+If you notice any symptoms, do not wait, as they can worsen and cause further damage.

-Nonetheless, abscesses can show up in as little as 3 months and be very severe or they could be festering for years with no signs.
+Nonetheless, abscesses can appear in as little as 3 months and be very severe, or they could be festering for years with no signs.
 The best thing to do is to stay up-to-date with preventive X-rays and exams.

 How to prevent tooth abscess?

 The most important thing is to focus on hygiene.
 Brush and floss your teeth at least twice a day, ideally after every meal.
-Don’t skip out on professional cleanings and regular checkups at the dentist to catch any problems early on.
+Do not skip professional cleanings and regular checkups at the dentist to catch any problems early.
 Also, remember to change out your toothbrush every 3-4 months.

 Secondly, incorporate fluoride into your diet and routine.
 It helps remineralize your teeth and keeps them strong.
 Drink fluoridated water and use toothpaste that contains this mineral.
-A lot of mouthrinses have fluoride content as well.
+Many mouthrinses have fluoride content as well.

 In terms of do’s, maintain a healthy diet.
 Lots of fruits and vegetables help prevent your teeth from becoming fragile.
 When it comes to don’ts, sugary snacks and drinks are your enemy.
 Avoid any tobacco products as well.